The Restaurant Capital Lifecycle | Liberty Capital Group

 Go Public (IPO / SPAC)

-The rarest path.
-Requires $10M+ EBITDA, a national brand presence, institutional investors already on the cap table, and a management team with public company experience.
-SPACs lowered the bar temporarily in 2020–2022, but that window has largely closed.
-For 99% of restaurant operators, this is not a realistic consideration — and those who've rushed it without the fundamentals have been punished by the public markets.
-Shake Shack, Sweetgreen, and Dutch Bros are the exception, not the model.
+Requires $10M+ EBITDA, national brand presence, and institutional investors already on the cap table.
+The SPAC window from 2020–2022 has closed.
+For 99% of operators, this is not realistic.
+Shake Shack and Dutch Bros are the exception, not the model.

 Strategic Acquisition Target